willstepp/writings/hunger/hunger.md

 Are you tracking me, hunter?

-Mika blushed.
+Mika turned red.
 Then he walked up and stood by her side.
-She did not refuse his boldness.
+Leoti did not refuse his boldness.
 They walked together around the empty grounds.
 They said nothing to one another.
 There were only the sounds of the celebration on the other side and the light of the large bonfire that reached them by way of a dim glow.

 Finally Leoti spoke.
 You have grown stronger, Mika.